 Bike riding, jogging - start slow and build distance gradually, soft surfaces and short distances for young dogs, check pads before and after every run, avoid the heat of the day.

 Cart or sled pulling - The Iditorod!
-A Northern breed favorite.
+Northern breeds favorite.
 Cart pulling is enjoyed by Newfoundlands, Bernese Mt.
 Dogs, Pyrenees and others.

 Swimming - is good exercise and a great way to cool off.
 Not all dogs naturally know how to swim!
 Doggy life jackets are a good idea when boating.
 Important: Swimming pools are strictly off-limits to unsupervised dogs.

 Obstacle courses - Over, under, around and through.
 Large cardboard boxes can become tunnels, a wide board and a couple of cinder blockscan become a bridge.
-(See agility below.)
+(See dog sports below.)

-Dog Sports! - Agility, fly ball, dock diving, canine nosework, barn hunt, canine free style and more!
+Dog Sports! - Agility, fly ball, dock diving, parkour, canine nosework, barn hunt, canine free style and more!

 A mentally satisfied puppy is a good puppy.
 Brain games are just as tiring as physical activity!

 This handout may be reprinted in its entirety for distribution free of charge and with full credit given: